 The AFC Executive Secretary will maintain this Manual in current status by issuing amendments.
 The amendments will be numbered and all pages of the Manual will be dated.
 An Amendment Record Page is included inside the cover of the Manual and should be used to reflect the status of current amendments.

 Recommendations for revision of this Manual should be submitted to the Executive Secretary.
-This document shall be reviewed annually by the AFC during the first Committee meeting of the calendar year.
+This document shall be reviewed at least every four years by the AFC.

 HISTORY OF AVIATION SPECTRUM RESOURCES, INC. (ASRI)